-Capital assets are tangible and intangible assets, defined by the Entity as individual assets with an initial cost equal to or more than \$5,000 and an estimated useful life in excess of one year.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Capital assets are tangible and intangible assets, defined by the PIHP as individual assets with an initial cost equal to or more than \$5,000 and an estimated useful life in excess of one year.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed (except for intangible right-to-use lease assets, the measurement of which is discussed in the leases policy below).
 Donated capital assets are recorded at estimated acquisition value at the date of donation.
 Acquisition value is the price that would be paid to acquire an asset with equivalent service potential on the date of donation.
 Intangible assets follow the same capitalization policies as tangible capital assets and are reported with tangible capital assets in the appropriate capital asset class.